-You send a case study to your prospect.
-After a few minutes, you see that she’s opened it, and, even better, that she’s downloaded your attachment.
+You send a case study as an email attachment to your prospect.
+After a few minutes, if you’ve gone the route of email attachment tracking, you see that she’s opened it, and, even better, that she’s downloaded your attachment.

 Excited, you send her a follow-up email.
 Later in the day, you try her work line.
 When she doesn’t answer, you leave a voicemail asking if she has questions about the case study.

 So, what happened?

 What you need to know about email attachment tracking